About The Merchant of Venice Ebook

 - Translated as an easy to read, exciting teenage novel

-- Follows the acts and scenes of the original Merchant of Venice text
+- Follows the acts & scenes of original The Merchant of Venice text

-- Allows you to master the plot, characters, ideas and language of The Merchant of Venice
+- Allows you to master the plot, characters & language of The Merchant of Venice

 Bassanio knew exactly where to go – a money-lender who, he thought, would, for a price, immediately produce the money.
 It would probably be more expensive than from any other source but it would all be done discreetly -no-one would have to know about it.
 It would be worth it because he was almost certain to be successful in his Belmont project and the money would be repaid without any fuss.
 He entered the dingy streets of the Jewish quarter and knocked on the door of the biggest house in the district.
 Shylock was at home and he came out to him.
 Bassanio came straight to the point.